The DIFFERENCES Between an ACTIVE and a PASSIVE Childhood can Last a Lifetime.

 To Screen or NOT to Screen, that is the Question

 You might also notice a pattern developing within my blog posts.
 I am not a fan of screens.
 Before the pandemic, I strongly advocated against screen time.
-This is true ESPECIALLY in the classroom.
+This is true ESPECIALLY in my physical classroom.

-Reading and math ‘interventions’ mandated by school districts, looking like video games?
+Mandated Reading and math ‘interventions’ looking like video games?
 Hogwash.
 If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is.. (a duck?)

-You can go back and read old posts, like SCREEN TIME.
+Go back and read earlier blogposts, like SCREEN TIME.
 You will clearly pick up on the fact that I am looking forward to the day when we need to rely less on screens for education.
 That’s right, I said LESS.
 Much less, despite the educational trend in the other direction.
 And here’s why.

 The Device Pandemic